isomerpages/ura-lkywcp/_nomination/1a-nominations-overview.md

 #### **Stage A**

-- Submission of nomination and recommendation letter by the nominator (independent third party)
+Cities interested to participate should approach an independent third party (nominator) in any of the following categories to nominate them:

+- Leading academics (e.g. professors in universities) or academic institutions
+- Government officials (outside of the city administration)
+- International organisations in the fields of urban planning, housing, transport management, urban design and architecture, energy conservation, urban policy and management, and so on
+- Organisations in the public or private sectors
+- Non-government organisations (NGOs)
+- Leading industry experts in related fields

+Note: Self-nominations (i.e. nominations made by the city administration for their own city) are strictly not accepted.

 #### **Stage B**

+The nominated city will be informed via email to prepare and submit a detailed report using the official Stage B report template.
+This report comprises the following:

+- Background information on the city
+- Key city statistics comparing the city today  and 10-20 years ago
-- Submission of detailed report by the nominated city.
+- Explanation of the city’s overall master plan  or developmental strategy

-#### **Read me first**
+- A selection of three (3) key projects covering different aspects to demonstrate the success in implementing the master plan or strategy
+- Key visuals to accompany the report
+- Optional supporting documents such as city reports, media reports, accolades, etc.

+Cities should note that this report may require some time and resources to complete.
+An incomplete report may render the submission invalid.

+#### **Important notes**

 - Cities that have submitted for previous cycles of the Prize will need to make fresh submissions as reports and materials submitted previously will not be considered.
-- Submissions postmarked or received by hand after the closing date will not be accepted.
-- The city shall be responsible for the safe and timely delivery of all submission materials.
+- The city shall be responsible for the timely delivery of all submission materials.
 - The Prize Secretariat reserves the right to disqualify any submission that is incomplete, and/or not prepared according to the guidelines above.
 - The Prize Secretariat may arrange for site visits to the city where necessary.
 All costs for such a visit shall be borne by the Prize Secretariat.
 - The Prize Secretariat may request for additional detailed information where necessary.